Firmanrachmad/team-management-FE/README.md

 ### Deploying

 To deploy this application, you can use any static hosting service (e.g., Netlify, Vercel, or GitHub Pages).
 Ensure that the production build is used for deployment.

-## Approach

-* **Components**: Reusable components were created to manage the UI for teams and members.

-* **Routes**: Routes were set up to handle navigation between different views (e.g., listing teams, adding a new team).

-* **Templates**: Handlebars templates were used to render the UI, with data binding to dynamically display team and member information.

-* **Data Fetching**: The application fetches data from a Loopback API.

 ## Further Reading / Useful Links